andersju/webbkoll/README.md

 ### Keeping the backend running

-To make sure the backend keeps running, you can have systemd unit file like this (remove the `StandardOutput` and `StandardError` lines if you don't have systemd 236 or newer):
+To make sure the backend keeps running, you can have systemd unit file like this:

 ```
 [Unit]